 pm list packages | grep 'samsung' (List apps by group)

-- When you execute one of these commands, you’ll get the list of apps.
-Below is a screenshot showing the list of system apps installed on the Galaxy Watch 5.
+- You’ll get the list of apps.
+Below is a screenshot showing the list of system apps installed on the Galaxy Watch 6.

 - Now that you have the full list of apps installed on your watch, you can easily get the app package name for the app you want to uninstall.